It's OK. I can live with it.

 In short, the practice of magic, even in the face of consistent failure, makes magic work a little smoother.
 In the practice of magic, it IS the effort that counts ... really.
 If you don't believe me, try the consistency exercise.

 After all, how hard can it be to touch the tip of your nose every day for 40 days?
 Up for the challenge?
 It's kind of like "wax on, wax off" in the Karate Kid, don't you think?

-For more magical rituals, check out our Daily Rituals and other ebooks.
+For more magical rituals, check out our Daily Rituals and other ebooks and Kindle books.

 If you enjoyed this post, please consider leaving a comment or subscribing to the feed to have future articles delivered to your feed reader.
 Or, visit our website for more great resources.